nextcloud/documentation/developer_manual/core/theming.rst

 There are two basic ways of creating new themings:

 * Doing all new from scratch
-* Starting from an existing theme and doing everything step by step and more experimentally
+* Starting from an existing theme or the example theme and doing everything step by step and more experimentally

 Depending on how you created your new theme it will be necessary to

 * put a new theme into the /themes -folder.
 The theme can be activated by putting "theme" => ‘themename’, into the config.php file.
-* make all changes in the /themes/default -file
+* make all changes in the /themes/example or /themes/‘themename’ -folder

 Structure
 =========